 Land Use Plan Update

-Throughout the last four years, a citizen committee - the Land Use Advisory Committee - has been diligently working to update the Land Use Plan by developing policies that will guide future land use decisions.
-The Plan’s recommended policies aim to protect the city’s single-family residential neighborhoods while ensuring Sugar Land continues to be a premier place to live, work, shop and play within the region.
+Throughout the last five years, a citizen committee - the Land Use Advisory Committee - has been diligently working to update the Land Use Plan by developing policies that will guide future land use decisions.
+The Plan’s recommended policies aim to preserve the city’s single-family residential neighborhoods while ensuring Sugar Land continues to be a premier place to live, work, shop and play within the region.

 As the city continues to move forward with the plan update, this website will be updated to inform residents on its progress.

-Public Hearing on Land Use Plan Update to be held in Summer 2018
+LUAC Affirms Original Recommendations Appropriate, Public Hearing on Land Use Plan Update Scheduled for June 26, 2018

 What does the plan say about...